The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

-If $\psi'$ has not been assigned to a previous loop, then it is an unassigned departing function on $\gamma_k$, and for this reason $\gamma_k$ is not skippable.
-If $\psi'$ has been assigned to a previous loop, then since $\phi + \phi'$ agrees with $\psi'$ on this previous loop, we see that $\phi+\phi'$ must have been assigned to this previous loop as well.
-This contradicts our assumption that $\phi+\phi'$ was unassigned.
+If $\psi'$ has not been assigned to a previous loop or bridge, then it is an unassigned departing function on $\gamma_k$, and for this reason $\gamma_k$ is not skippable.
+If $\psi'$ has been assigned to a previous loop or bridge, then since $\varphi_1 + \varphi'_1$ is equivalent to $\psi'$ on this previous loop or bridge, we see that $\varphi_1+\varphi'_1$ must have been assigned to this previous loop as well.
+This contradicts our assumption that $\varphi_1+\varphi'_1$ was unassigned.
 We conclude that there are no shiny functions on $\gamma_k$, as required. \end{proof}